nguacon01/QM/README.md

 The only required entry is script
 You can use this file for your own entries

+- `script` : **required** the command to execute
+- `e_mail` : is this is configured, a mail is sent to this adress at the end of the run
+- `info` : used to describde the job in the WEB job list
+- `nb_proc` : is used to limit the number of processors.

+`nb_proc` mechanism is still preliminary.
+What is done for the moment is to set an environment variable `NB_PROC` which is not enforced, but should be checked by the script itself.

 The job program is then runs inside the job folder, which may contain any associated files.
 If you use `python` One nice trick you may use is to put there your python module as a zip file (remove all .pyc and .pyo files).
 Then write a little starter program, with the following line :
 ```